Management of Azure Automation data

 To insure the security of data in transit to Azure Automation, we strongly encourage you to configure the use of Transport Layer Security (TLS) 1.2.
 The following are a list of methods or clients that communicate over HTTPS to the Automation service:

-Hybrid Runbook Workers, which includes machines managed by Update Management and Change Tracking and Inventory.
+Hybrid Runbook Workers, which include machines managed by Update Management and Change Tracking and Inventory.

 For information about TLS 1.2 support with the Log Analytics agent for Windows and Linux, which is a dependency for the Hybrid Runbook Worker role, see Log Analytics agent overview - TLS 1.2.